 Dr Sophie Coulombeau

 I joined ENCAP in September 2014 from the Department of English and Related Literature at the University of York, where I completed a doctoral thesis on personal naming and identity formation in English literature 1779-1800.
-I have held fellowships at the Burney Centre (McGill University), the Huntington Library (CA) and the Lewis Walpole Library (CT).
+I have held fellowships at the Burney Centre (McGill University), the Huntington Library (CA), the Lewis Walpole Library (CT) and the John Rylands Library (Manchester).

 I published my debut novel Rites (winner of the Arts Council England / Route Publishing Next Great Novelist Award 2011) in the UK in 2012 and in Germany, Austria and Switzerland in 2014.
 I have essays either published or forthcoming in Nineteenth-Century Prose, the Huntington Library Quarterly and Eighteenth-Century Life.
 I am currently working on my first monograph, provisionally entitled Romantic Onomastics: Naming and Identity in Britain 1779-1814, and on my second novel, a historical fiction set in 1790s London called Point No Point, which has received grants from Arts Council England and New Writing North.